kachayev/quiche4j/README.md

 ## Implementation Details

-* `Native.java` contains definition of native calls.
+* Module [Native.java](src/main/java/io/quiche4j/Native.java) contains definition of all native calls

-* JNI calls are implmeneted in Rust (see `src/main/rust/quiche_jni/` for more details) using `rust-jni` library.
+* JNI calls are implmeneted in Rust (see [quiche4j-jni](quiche4j-jni/) for more details) using `rust-jni` library

-* Most Java objects maintain a handle to corresponding Rust struct to maximise compatability with all Quiche features
+* Proxy Java objects maintain a handle to corresponding Rust struct to maximise compatability with all `quiche` features

 ## TODO

-- [ ] Better build script to provide linking for different platforms, optimized Rust build instead of debug
 - [ ] Documentation (like... a lot)
 - [ ] Propagate Rust panics into Java exceptions, think twice about error codes vs. throwables
 - [ ] All "xxx" comments both from Java and Rust code
-- [ ] Public maven and crate artifacts
+- [ ] Public Maven and Cargo artifacts, generate JAR with os-dependent classifiers
-- [ ] Organize examples code

 ## Copyright